eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* For example, you might have a master's degree with compiler and algorithms course, implemented and you have spent several years at a job developing the IR of custom compiler.
 + skill set:
 	- Open-source Platforms:
-		* Investigate and determine how to integrate open-source compiler frameworks into Mythic’s propriety compiler technology, e.g., LLVM.
+		* Investigate and determine how to integrate open-source compiler frameworks into Mythic's propriety compiler technology, e.g., LLVM.
-		* Investigate how to translate the output of deep learning frameworks such as Keras, Caffe, and Pytorch into programs that execute on Mythic’s AI processor.
+		* Investigate how to translate the output of deep learning frameworks such as Keras, Caffe, and Pytorch into programs that execute on Mythic's AI processor.
 	- Optimization:
 		* Develop Deep Neural Network (DNN) optimization algorithms that target a novel dataflow architecture composed of heterogeneous compute tiles.
 		* Investigate analog-aware algorithms that consider reduced precision, new datatypes, linearity, and noise requirements.